No. 2 Baylor cruises to 99-42 victory over Ark-Pine Bluff

 Butler scored the game’s first two baskets, and was one of six Bears to score in a 19-2 run in the opening 7:18 of the game.

-Baylor also had a 20-0 run before halftime, with Mitchell’s layup making it 39-4 with 5:01 left.
-Doss finally ended that with a 3-pointer that came nearly 8 minutes after his jumper that was the previous basket for the Golden Lions, who shot 28.3% (15 of 53).
+Baylor also had a 20-0 run before halftime, with Davion Mitchell’s layup making it 39-4 with 5:01 left.
+Doss finally ended that slide with a 3-pointer that came nearly 8 minutes after his jumper that was the previous basket for the Golden Lions, who shot 28.3% (15 of 53).

-The Bears had only five turnovers, while they scored 28 points off 23 turnovers by Pine Bluff.

 BIG PICTURE

 Ark.-Pine Bluff: Even with four returning starters, this season has been a struggle for the Golden Lions.
 Their only win was by one point over Arkansas State, and their seven losses were by an average margin of 32 points before getting blown out by Baylor.
-The Lions were already down 15 points with 12:30 left in the first half, before that nearly 8-minute scoreless stretch when they missed nine shots and had seven turnovers.
-They had 15 turnovers by halftime.
+They had 15 turnovers by halftime, when they trailed 55-12.

-Baylor: Two days after winning their Big 12 opener 100-69 at Kansas State, their first game in 10 days because of a pause for COVID-19 issues, the Bears got a big victory before going into their Christmas break.
+Baylor: Two days earlier, the Bears won their Big 12 opener 100-69 at Kansas State in their first game in 10 days because of a pause for COVID-19 issues.
 Arkansas-Pine Bluff was listed as the ninth game on Baylor’s schedule released in late October.
 It instead was only the third game the Bears have actually played as listed on that initial schedule.
 They have also added a nonconference game Dec.
-30 against Alcorn State, another SWAC team, and giving them home games on back-to-back days after returning from the Christmas break.
+30 against Alcorn State, another SWAC team, and will play back-to-back days after their break.

 UP NEXT

-Ark.-Pine Bluff: The Golden Lions will open SWAC play with three consecutive home games, the first Jan.
+Ark.-Pine Bluff opens SWAC play with three consecutive home games, the first Jan.
 2 against Mississippi Valley State.

-Baylor will return from their break to play Central Arkansas on Dec.
+Baylor plays Central Arkansas on Dec.
 29.

 More AP college basketball: https://apnews.com/hub/college-basketball and https://twitter.com/AP_Top25